Watchatlas

 Key Collections

 • Kamasu — 200m dive watch with an in-house automatic movement, sapphire crystal and bold dial colours at an accessible price point.
+The current official Orient site search results strongly suggest Kamasu remains an active collection, but a direct dedicated collection page was not surfaced in the available results.

 Timeline